saprykins/ontology_building/README.md

 ```
 python main.py
 ```
-By default, only two articles will be sent.
+By default, only a few articles will be sent.
 The parameter can be modified.

 The progress is displayed in the following way
 ```